huchlab/sequencing-docker-stacks/images/spatial-notebook/README.md

-# Jupyter Notebook Rnaseq Stack
+# Jupyter Notebook Singlecell Stack

 GitHub Actions in the <https://github.com/fbnrst/sequencing-docker-stacks> project builds and pushes this image to the Registry.